ClonyPDF home

 Compliance StakesTied to a visa appointment slot; a rejected photo can mean rebooking weeks outTied to passport issuance/renewal timelines, generally with more domestic flexibility to retake

-Honestly, for Spain specifically, the visa and passport photo specs are essentially identical in size, framing, and background.
-The real difference isn't the photo itself โ€” it's the cost of getting it wrong.
+The other real difference is the cost of getting it wrong.
 A passport photo rejection usually just means another trip to a local photo counter.
 A visa photo rejection can mean losing a BLS or consulate appointment slot that took weeks to book in the first place.

-Upload โ€” Choose a clear, well-lit photo from your phone or computer.
+1. Upload — Choose a clear, well-lit photo from your phone or computer, shot on the rear camera against a plain light wall.

-Crop & Background โ€” The tool frames your face to the 35x45mm Schengen standard and replaces the background with white.
+3. Crop & Background — The tool frames your face to the 35x45mm standard and replaces the background with a clean white.

-Verify Against Requirements โ€” Check the result against the requirements table above before downloading.
+4. Verify Against Requirements — Check the result against the requirements table above before downloading, paying particular attention to head height and background evenness.

-Download โ€” Save a print-ready file for in-person submission, or a digital file if your consulate accepts one.
+5. Download — Save a print-ready file for in-person submission, or a digital file if your consulate accepts one.
+Print at 300 DPI on photo paper as covered in the printing section.

 Common Rejection Reasons